 Women as Leaders

 Most of the women in construction have progressed to leadership roles.
 According to the U.S. Bureau of Labor Statistics, women in the industry primarily work in administrative roles, management, and production.
-Thanks to the steady increase of women gaining education on a global level, the highest percentage of growth happens on the management side.
+Thanks to the steady increase of women gaining education on a global level, the highest percentage of growth happened on the management side.

 What’s even more promising is the profits gained by having a woman in charge.
 According to one report, 9% of women-owned construction firms achieve revenues of $500,000 or more.
 Compare that to the 8% of all firms, and it’s to see that women are having a significant impact on profits.